How to Make Games Download Faster on PS4

 Before we proceed in showing you the secrets of how to make games download faster on PS4, let’s first discuss the more commonly used methods.

 Using an Ethernet Cable

 The most obvious method is setting up your PS4’s internet connection with an ethernet cable rather than a wireless connection.
-Obviously, not everyone has the right setup to do this, but if you think it could be possible to a run a cable from your router to your PS4, then it’s highly recommended.
+Obviously, not everyone has the right set up to do this, but if you think it could be possible to run a cable from your router to your PS4, then it’s highly recommended.
 While you can often get decent speeds on a wireless connection, you almost always suffer more packet loss than when you use an ethernet cable, which is terrible for online gaming.

 Be the Only User of the Internet

 Another common method that will make games download faster on PS4 is to ensure that no one else in the house is also using the internet extensively.
 This can range from other people downloading games and updates, to people streaming movies or TV series on Netflix.
 A crowded Wi-Fi network can slow down your PS4 downloads, so if another user is downloading something at the same time, both downloads will suffer.